MALPICAHJ1010/PALM2-BARD/CHAT-FRONT/README.md

    ```bash
    npm start
    ```
-The application will be available at `http://localhost:3000`.
+The application will be available at `http://localhost:3000` or `http://localhost:3000` if previous in use.

 ## Usage